ChrstphrHll/npc_gen/students/Lichie Halliwell.md

   int: 13
   str: 13
   wis: 15
-track: Assault
-trait: Flattery is my preferred trick for getting what I want.
-trait1: Accessible
-trait2: Intemperate
 year: 1
+guild: Elkenval
+partyID: 82
 ---
 # Lichie Halliwell
 ---
 ### Description
 - 1st year Goliath Druid in Elkenval
-- curly black hair that's hanging down to their back, Pale Brown eyes, and Fair skin
+- curly black hair that's hanging down to their back, Amber eyes, and Fair skin
 - Is Accessible and Intemperate, and has Patience as their ideal

 ### Organizations